shortdark/nasa/README.md

 # nasa

 My first test app using Vue.js and Axios.
 Searches the NASA Image API then displays the resulting content.
+Formatting using asynchronous Bootstrap.

 Designed to be added to a Laravel site with the files in the usual places for Laravel (I'm sorry I have only uploaded the files I have modified specifically for this project).